 Our first priority is always to ensure that the female dog is comfortable and relaxed during the breeding process.
 A big part of this process and our clients’ success lies in determining the optimal time for mating.

 The female dog is most receptive when she has ovulated and we never subject a bitch to a stud dog mounting her unless she has been confirmed to be ovulating by progesterone testing.
-Some more experienced breeders know their dog’s cycle because they have bred her before and know roughly when she ovulates – this is still risky as breeding cycles can vary.
+Some more experienced breeders know their dog’s cycle because they have bred her before and know roughly when she ovulates – this is still risky as ovulation can vary from cycle to cycle.